 Antivirals: The pharmaceutical market for products that prevent or treat influenza is very competitive.
 Key competitive factors for RAPIVAB (peramivir injection) include, among others, efficacy, ease of use, safety, price and cost-effectiveness, storage and handling requirements and reimbursement.
-A number of neuraminidase inhibitors are currently available in the U.S. and/or other counties, including Japan, for the prevention or treatment of influenza, including seasonal flu vaccines and F. Hoffmann-La Roche Ltd.'s ("Roche") TAMIFLU® (oseltamivir), generic oseltamivir, GlaxoSmithKline plc's ("GSK") RELENZA® and Daiichi Sankyo Co., Ltd.'s INAVIR® .
+A number of neuraminidase inhibitors are currently available in the U.S. and/or other counties, including Japan, for the prevention or treatment of influenza, including seasonal flu vaccines and F. Hoffmann-La Roche Ltd.'s ("Roche") TAMIFLU® (oseltamivir), generic oseltamivir, GlaxoSmithKline plc's ("GSK") RELENZA® and Daiichi Sankyo Co., Ltd.'s INAVIR®.
 In addition, FUJIFILM Corporation's favipiravir, a polymerase inhibitor, is approved in Japan.
 Roche's neuraminidase inhibitor is also approved for prophylaxis of influenza.

-In January 2011, GSK announced initiation of a multi-country Phase 3 study of i.v. zanamivir (the same active ingredient as in RELENZA) in hospitalized patients with influenza.
-The GSK study was completed during the 2014-2015 flu season.
 In addition to these companies with neuraminidase inhibitors, there are other companies working to develop additional antiviral drugs to be used against various strains of influenza.
 Currently, there are a number of other companies developing potential new influenza therapies.
 Various government entities throughout the world are offering incentives, grants and contracts to encourage additional investment into preventative and therapeutic agents against influenza, which may have the effect of further increasing the number of our competitors and/or providing advantages to certain competitors.

 Galidesivir is a product candidate in our BSAV research program and is currently being developed under contracts with NIAID/HHS and BARDA/HHS.
 The objective of our BSAV program is to develop galidesivir as a broad-spectrum therapeutic for viruses that pose a threat to national health and security.
 The U.S. Government is investing in a number of programs intended to address gaps in its medical countermeasure plan.
-Therapeutic products with potentially promising data to treat Ebola include FUJIFILM Corporation's favipiravir (polymerase inhibitor), Tekmira Pharmaceuticals Corporation's TKM-Ebola (RNAi interference based) and Mapp Biopharmaceutical, Inc.'s ZMapp (antibody-based).
-Both TKM-Ebola and ZMapp have been used in Ebola patients.
+Therapeutic products with potentially promising data to treat Ebola include FUJIFILM Corporation's favipiravir (polymerase inhibitor) and Mapp Biopharmaceutical, Inc.'s ZMapp (antibody-based).
+ZMapp has been used in Ebola patients.
 Gilead Sciences, Inc announced in October 2015 that it had provided the investigational compound, GS-5734, to two patients with Ebola for compassionate use.